phase2/generator-outrigger-drupal/README.md

 on Phase2's centralized Outrigger hosting to provide integration, testing, and other environments.

-This uses a sub-generator of generator-p2 which can be separately executed as `yo p2:environment`.
+This uses a sub-generator of generator-outrigger-drupal which can be separately executed as `yo outrigger-drupal:environment`.

 #### Feature Breakdown